Marcheta/Syberia_string.dat/README.md

-This file caontains Czech transaltion of the game, i have extracted this file from original Czech patch file, this binnary always endup with errors on Win10+ so install patch and put thos file under Syberia/Data/string.dat
+This file contains Czech transaltion of the game, i have extracted this file from original Czech patch file, this binnary always endup with errors on Win10+ so install patch and put this file under Syberia/Data/string.dat

 Czech patch installer:
 https://www.abcgames.cz/?p=preklady_zobraz&id=5465